Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Who Qualifies for an FHA Loan?

-To qualify for an FHA-insured loan, first-time home buyers and the home they purchase must meet the FHA’s eligibility standards, summarized here:
+To qualify for an FHA-insured loan, first-time home buyers and their homes must meet FHA eligibility standards, summarized here:

 Buyers don’t need social security numbers, either.
 Non-permanent resident aliens can use FHA mortgages, as can employees of the World Bank and foreign embassies.

-The FHA backs purchase loans and refinances for U.S. households.
-Since insuring its first mortgage in 1933, the agency has built a menu comprised of six different loan types.
+The FHA backs purchases and refinances for eligible U.S. households.
+Since insuring its first mortgage in the 1930s, the agency has built a menu of six different loan types.
 Each loan type solves a specific home buyer’s need.

 FHA 203b loan is the official government name for the standard FHA-backed mortgage.
 203b loans rarely get called by their proper name.
 Mortgage lenders, real estate agents, and everyone else calls them “FHA loans.”